Colorful Minors: The Erd o s-P o sa property for -colorful graphs

 \begin{corollary} Let $q$ be a non-negative integer.
-The set $\Ocal_{q}$ is the obstruction set of the class of all $q$-colorful minors of the $q$-colorful graphs in $\bigcup_{k\in\Nbbb}\Ucal_{k}^{q}.$ This class is precisely the class of all $q$-colorful graphs that have the Erd\H{o}s P\'osa property. \end{corollary}
+The set $\Ocal_{q}$ is the obstruction set of the class of all $q$-colorful minors of the $q$-colorful graphs in $\bigcup_{k\in\Nbbb}\Ucal_{k}^{q}.$ This class is minor-closed and is precisely the class of all $q$-colorful graphs that have the Erd\H{o}s P\'osa property. \end{corollary}